-Below you can find 11 topics that will enhance your practice from the beginning.
+Below you can find 11 baby witch tips that will enhance your practice from the beginning.

 Without further ado, let’s jump to the first step

 ✧ Some of the links in this post are affiliate links.
-They allow me to earn a small commission from the purchases you make (at no extra cost for you!). ✧
+They allow me to earn a small commission from the purchases you make (at no extra cost to you!). ✧

 Kitchen, Green, Cosmic, Hedge, Divination, Sea, Solitary, Wiccan, Crystal, Baby Witch…

 There are many different types of witches.
 Some of us like to call our path specific ways, and others do not necessarily feel the need to label and restrict their practice.

 To be honest, you don’t need to label yourself a certain type of witch.
 However, having a general direction on what you want to focus on at first is quite beneficial.

 If you are new to the Craft, it might be helpful to research various types of witches and other baby witch topics.